Steve987321/toadclicker/README.md

 the toad discord: https://discord.gg/xVcj9NaDwr

 ## Installation
-You can download the autoclicker [here](https://github.com/Steve987321/toadclicker/releases/)
+You can download a precompiled binary of the autoclicker [here](https://github.com/Steve987321/toadclicker/releases/) These are now outdated and you should compile it from source if you want the newest version.

 ## Compiling
 run ```git clone https://github.com/Steve987321/toadclicker.git``` in cmd and open the .sln file.